This lovey security blanket is continued from here.

 Bias binding is necessary because you can make it lie flat around curves without creasing.

 I shopped all over for a 1-inch bias binding in a design to complement my sheep and satin heart, with no luck!
-So, I found a couple youtube videos for how to make my own.
-This first one shows how to apply the bias binding, but the one by the National Quilter’s Circle shows how to make bias binding from fabric of my choosing.
-Each presenter shows how to attach your binding to the project, but their method for doing the ends is different.
-Do whichever works best for you.
+So, I found a YouTube videos for how to make my own.
+National Quilter’s Circle shows how to make bias binding from fabric of my choosing.

 Your local quilt shop can be a great source of help, if you’re new to bias binding.
 Just ask!
 Betty at the quilter’s guild here answered my questions and even helped me cut and sew a length of binding in the workshop at the back of the store.